Financial Aid

 Most students will need financial aid to help pay for the cost of attending college.
 Financial aid in the form of scholarships, grants, loans and employment is available at UAF to eligible students who need assistance to attend school.

-To receive financial aid you must:
+To receive federal financial aid, a student must:

 Costs of Attending UAF